Evan-Bru/Evan-Bru/README.md

 💻 Learning Developer

-🔭 I’m currently working on myself, i'm a learning developer;
+🔭 I’m currently working on myself;

 💬 Ask me about anything you like to know;